daveh551/PATITradingAssistant/README.md

+# RELEASE NOTES for v 0.34.1 10/15/2017

+This release has fixes for a couple minor bugs that slipped out in v 0.34

+## Missing "Draw Range Lines Button

+In v 0.34, if the Trading Assistant is left running overnight, the end-of-day clean up routine will remove the "Draw Range Lines" button when it cleans up everything else.
+The bug fix redraws it after the clean up.

+## Non-integer Range Line Margins got rounded down to integers

+The configuration variable for "MarginForPendingRangeOrders" is a value intended to take fractional numbers (a double in computer programming terms), but, in v 0.34, if non-integer values were used, the result was as though the next smallest integer value had been input.
+For example, entering a value of 1.5 would result in a pending order 1.0 pips away from the range.
+This release fixes that bug.

 # RELEASE NOTES for v 0.34 9/2/2017

 This enhancement adds a new feature that, on command, will draw horizontal line at the High and Low of the day (HOD/LOD) as an aid in recognizing and responding to Range Breakouts (RBO's).
 It also draws a Right Price Arrow to the right of the line giving the range.
 The HOD/LOD calculation takes into account a new configuration variable, BeginningOfDayOffsetHours, to offset the start of day from your server's clock.
 The calculation extends up to BUT NOT INCLUDING the current open candle.